When you mix oil and bacteria in a clogged pore, you have the recipe

 PRODUCTS: Skin-care products can clog pores anywhere on the body.

-breaking out, consider the products that come in contact with your skin.
+Depending on where you’re breaking out, consider the products that come in contact with your skin.
 Hair products, body lotions and even

 detergents or fabric softeners may be to blame.